decentralized-identity/interoperability/agenda.md

 1. Introductions and Hellos
 1. Updates and Announcements

+* Meeting on DHS SVIP UX contest during the DIF Product Manager's (also non-IPR, open) [meeting](https://lists.w3.org/Archives/Public/public-credentials/2020Sep/0088.html)

-1. Final round of edits on [map](https://whimsical.com/CUhk3dT4RUZvGa4Lt7rNvD) (**5min**)
+3. Final round of edits on [map](https://whimsical.com/CUhk3dT4RUZvGa4Lt7rNvD) (**5min**)
-1. Present draft [questionnaire](https://forms.gle/suZpoM4TH11wNneD8) (**20-25min** to annotate, discuss, and fill out on the call; followup over email list for non-attendees and recording listeners)
+4. Chairs will present draft [questionnaire](https://forms.gle/suZpoM4TH11wNneD8) (**20-25min** to annotate, discuss, and fill out on the call; followup over email list for non-attendees and recording listeners)
-1. Roadmapping - following on last week's discussion (see below), we'll hone in on wallet projects for the short term.  how to define wallet interop with issuers and verifiers? what's the low-hanging fruit that's helpful to the wallet alignment process (and "wars") on the horizon?
+5. Roadmapping - following on last week's discussion (see below), we'll hone in on wallet projects for the short term.  how to define wallet interop with issuers and verifiers? what's the low-hanging fruit that's helpful to the wallet alignment process (and "wars") on the horizon?

 <details><summary>Minutes:</summary>